nasmith/NLP-winter23/about.md

 Solving extra credit problems in an assignment increases your grade for that particular assignment.

+NLP is now being deployed in exciting new settings, e.g., code generation.
+In the spirit of gaining a better understanding of such applications, you are allowed to use code-generation assistants for the assignments.
+If you do so, you must acknowledge their use the writeup, and include a paragraph describing your use and analyzing the experience.
+In short, how well did it work and what went wrong?
+Please also note that using such tools may imply donating your data to the companies that deployed them.
+Please take reasonable steps to avoid making our assignments easier in future iterations of the course (e.g., once the tool provides a correct answer, don't give it positive feedback).

 ### Project

 Details on the project are given in the instructions document below.
 Project deliverables must be turned in on time; there will be zero credit for late submissions.  **Project deadlines are shown on the [course calendar](../calendar).**